On the Model Theory of Second-Order Objects: Galois Types and the Monster Model

 The two observations above hint at the fact that a robust classification theory for (complete) theories in $\eso$ (or $\foil$) cannot rely exclusively on the notion of Galois types introduced in this section.
 In particular, we obtain as a consequence that for any set of size $\kappa$ of parameters the number of resulting Galois types is $2^\kappa$, showing that the cardinality of the space of types does not allow to track any information about the underlying theory.

 For these reasons, we take later in \cref{Section_Categoricity} a different approach.
 In particular, given a complete $\eso$-theory $T$, we shall consider the (standard) stability properties of its first-order reduct $T^*$.
 We shall apply this approach especially to the problem of transferring categoricity among different cardinals, and prove two results in this direction.
-We take these preliminary findings as a hint that the standard notions of stability and independence also have a key role in the present higher-order context, and may be the correct ones to study the model theory of complete theories in $\eso$ or $\foil$. \end{remark}
+We take these preliminary findings as a hint that the standard notions of stability and independence also have a key role in the present second-order context and may be the correct ones for studying the model theory of complete theories in $\eso$ or $\foil$. \end{remark}